microsoft/vOW4SIKE/cpp/README.md

 To attack a different specific collision problem, for example a SIKE secret isogeny recovery problem, one can implement a module with the same interfaces as in `/cpp/src/gen`.
 "Point", "RandomFunction" and "Instances" classes have to be written, implementing the points in `S`, and `f`, and code to instantiate the problem from specific parameters.

-Once the implementation is written, the filesi n `templating` should be updated to include appropriate templating of the vOW class over the new `f` and `S`.
+Once the implementation is written, the files in `templating` should be updated to include appropriate templating of the vOW class over the new `f` and `S`.

 ### Implementing memory drivers